chocolatey/choco-wiki/FeaturesAgentService.md

 The Chocolatey agent enables two simultaneous modes of operation, one as an agent for a central console and the other as a background service for use in controlled environments.
 You can configure one or both modes.

+### Requirements

+* Chocolatey v0.10.3+ - v0.10.4+ is recommended for better compatibility.
+* Chocolatey Licensed Edition (`chocolatey.extension`) v1.8.4+
+* Chocolatey for Business edition

 ### Setup

-To install the background agent, you need to install the `chocolatey-agent` package.
+To install the Chocolatey agent service, you need to install the `chocolatey-agent` package.
 The chocolatey agent is only available for business edition customers to install from the licensed source (customers trialling the business edition will also be provided instructions on how to install).

-#### Background Mode

-##### Requirements

-* Chocolatey v0.10.3+
-* Chocolatey Licensed Edition (`chocolatey.extension`) v1.8.4+
-* Chocolatey for Business edition

-##### Background Mode Setup
+#### Background Mode Setup

 To set Chocolatey in background mode, you need to run the following:

 * `choco install chocolatey-agent <options>`
 * `choco feature enable -n useBackgroundService`
+* `choco feature disable -n showNonElevatedWarnings` - Chocolatey v0.10.4+

 This will install Chocolatey Agent as LocalSystem (`SYSTEM`).
 To change the user, edit the username/password in the services management console on `Chocolatey Agent` properties and restart the service.
+Currently you will need to do this on upgrade as well.

 ### Chocolatey Background Service / Self-Service Installer